kj89/testnet_manuals/jackal/README.md

 Navigate to https://faucet.canine.network and paste your wallet address

 ### Create validator
-Before creating validator please make sure that you have at least 1 know (1 know is equal to 1000000 ujkl) and your node is synchronized
+Before creating validator please make sure that you have at least 1 jkl (1 jkl is equal to 1000000 ujkl) and your node is synchronized

 To check your wallet balance:
 ```